The Interpretation of Dreams: Influence and reception

 The philosopher Mikkel Borch-Jacobsen and the psychologist Sonu Shamdasani noted in The Freud Files (2012) that the Swiss psychiatrist Eugen Bleuler wrote to Freud in October 1905 that he was convinced of the correctness of The Interpretation of Dreams as soon as he read it.
 They argued, however, that Freud's analysis of the dream of Irma's injection was partly based on Belgian psychologist Joseph Delboeuf's analysis of a dream in Sleep and Dreams.
 In their view, The Interpretation of Dreams should be placed in the context of the "introspective hypnotism" practiced by figures such as Auguste Forel, Eugen Bleuler, and Oskar Vogt.
 They charged Freud with selectively citing some authors on dreams (including Marie-Jean-Léon, Marquis d'Hervey de Saint Denys and Louis Ferdinand Alfred Maury), ignoring others (including Jean-Martin Charcot, Pierre Janet, and Richard von Krafft-Ebing), and systematically avoiding "citing the passages in the works of his predecessors which came closest to his own theories."

 E. James Lieberman and Robert Kramer wrote in an introduction to a collection of letters between Freud and the psychoanalyst Otto Rank that Rank was impressed by The Interpretation of Dreams when he read it in 1905, and was moved to write a critical reanalysis of one of Freud's own dreams.
 They suggested that it may have been partly this reanalysis that brought Rank to Freud's attention.
 They noted that it was with Rank's help that Freud published the second edition of The Interpretation of Dreams in 1909.
-The neuropsychoanalyst Mark Blechner argued in Contemporary Psychoanalysis that even if one does not agree with Freud's theories, The Interpretation of Dreams remains a valuable record of dream texts and an analysis of the mental operations that dreams demonstrate.
 Art historian and filmmaker Joseph Koerner drew the title of his 2019 film The Burning Child from a dream of that title, which opens Chapter 7 of Interpretation of Dreams.
+The album packaging for the 2002 David Bowie album 'Heathen' contains an image of the book.

 Translations

 The first translation from German into English was completed by A. A. Brill, a Freudian psychoanalyst.
 Years later, an authorized translation by James Strachey was published.
-The most recent English translation is by Joyce Crick.
+A new translation of the first edition, by Joyce Crick, was published in 1999.
+The most recent English translation, by J. A. Underwood, is titled Interpreting Dreams and was published in 2006.